 Have a great year my friends!

-Easy Salted Caramel Pear Trifle has flavored whipped cream piped between layers of pound cake, poached pears, L’Epicurien Salted Butter Caramel Spread and topped with crushed toasted hazelnut.
+Easy Salted Caramel Pear Trifle has flavored whipped cream piped between layers of pound cake, poached pears, caramel sauce and topped with crushed toasted hazelnut.
 Can be made the day before.

 - 1 vanilla bean, split lengthwise